thebrewery-craft-templates/flutter-todo-app/README.md

 ## Getting Started

-1. Go to your Craft application's Settings page.
+1. Open `./lib/application_constants.dart`
-2. Edit `./lib/constants.dart` and copy the needed credentials.
+2. Go to your Craft application settings page and copy/paste the needed credentials.

 >Tested on Flutter (Channel stable, 2.2.1, on macOS 11.4) and Dart SDK version: 2.13.1 (stable)